grafana/agent/docs/cookbook/dynamic-configuration/01_Basics/01_Structure.md

 # 01 Structure

 Dynamic Configuration uses a series of files to load templates.
 This example will show how they all combine together.
 Running the below command will combine all the templates into the final.yml.
+Any failure while loading the config will revert to the original config, or if this is the initial load Grafana Agent will quit.

-`docker run -v ${PWD}/:/etc/grafana grafana/agentctl:latest template-parse /etc/grafana/02_config.yml`
+`docker run -v ${PWD}/:/etc/grafana grafana/agentctl:latest template-parse /etc/grafana/01_config.yml`

 ## Dynamic Configuration